Jaycode88/Kicassoo/README.md

 ### Typography
-#### Logo and Headings
+#### Headings

 ![Font](documentation/montaga.webp)

-For the logo and headings, we've chosen the "Montaga" font.
+For the headings, we've chosen the "Montaga" font.
 This font exudes elegance and sophistication, making it the perfect choice to represent the artist's brand and to headline the various sections of the website.
 Its graceful curves and bold strokes command attention, while its timeless aesthetic adds a touch of refinement to the overall design.

 #### Body Text